falsandtru/dw-cache/README.md

   - Vulnerable algorithm
     - *Burst access saturates Bloom filters.*
 - W-TinyLFU
-  - Middle throughput
-    - Constrained by LRU window placed before Bloom filters.
   - Latency spikes
     - **Whole reset of Bloom filters takes linear time.**
+  - (Essentially high overhead)
+    - Would not to be convertible to CLOCK.

 ## Hit ratio